AEFGP/AEFGP.github.io/compiterator/readme.md

 1. The iterated point moves by a rotation of a constant complex vector towards the chosen node.
 The parameter, based on the screen position, is mapped in the reals by an exponential and in the imaginary by a branched logarithm.
 1. The iterated point moves on a linear interpolation to the chosen node with a complex parameter of the output of the sum of a complex expoentiation function and the chosen node.
-1. The iterated point moves by a rotation of a constant complex vector (the output of the sum of a complex exponentiation function and the chosen node) towards the chosen node.
-1. The iterated point moves to the output of the iterated sum of a complex exponentiation function and the chosen node The parameter, based on twice the screen position, is used as the exponent.
+1. The iterated point moves to the output of a polynomial function that has the current layer as zeroes and an initial constant of the complex parameter.

-For the last two algorithms to work the probability of the point being reset must be more than 0, adjustable via the fifth mouse-selector mode.
-Otherwise the point iterates away from the canvas in most cases and thus produces not much of an image.
+Sometimes the polynomial can escape the canvas, simply refresh the canvas or enable the randomisation.